Architeuthis-Flux/Jumperless-docs/docs/06-config.md

 # Config File

-To change any persistent settings, there's a `config` file.
+To change any persistent settings that apply to the Jumperless as a whole, there's a `config` file.
 You can read it with `~` and edit settings by copying any of those lines, pasting it back, and changing the value to whatever you want it to be.

 ## Viewing Configuration